techidaily/site-win11-tips/source/_posts/7-troubleshooting-tactics-for-non-functional-firefox-in-windows.md

  To check your connection status, open any other browser and try to open websites like Google or Yahoo.
 If the sites open, there's nothing wrong with the connection.

- You can also visit an[internet-speed checking website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) to check your internet speed and stability.
+ You can also visit an [internet-speed checking website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) to check your internet speed and stability.
 If the result shows instability in your connection,[troubleshoot your connection](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) or contact your ISP.

 ## 4\.
 Check Your DNS

- The[Domain Name System server](https://www.makeuseof.com/tag/what-is-dns-server/) (DNS server) is an address book that matches the domain names with the IP addresses.
+ The [Domain Name System server](https://www.makeuseof.com/tag/what-is-dns-server/) (DNS server) is an address book that matches the domain names with the IP addresses.
 If your current DNS Server is comparatively slow, Waterfox will fail to load websites.

- You can[change the DNS settings](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) to speed up your connectivity.
+ You can [change the DNS settings](https://www.makeuseof.com/tag/change-dns-increase-internet-speed/) to speed up your connectivity.
 Switching to the server provided by Google could help as it is faster than the other option in the market.

 To switch to the Google DNS server, follow the below instructions: